simc/auto_size_text/README.md

 ### minFontSize & maxFontSize

+The `AutoSizeText` starts with `TextStyle.fontSize`.
+It measures the resulting text and rescales it to fit within its bonds.
+You can however set the allowed range of the resulting font size.

 With `minFontSize` you can specify the smallest possible font size.
 If the text still doesn't fit, it will be handled according to `overflow`.
 The default `minFontSize` is 12.0.